-In this section it is shown how a causal structure with vanishing \wsf curvature descends to a Lie contact structures on $\cN.$ The construction is analogous to Grossman's notion of semi-integrable Segr\'e structures arising from torsion-free path geometries \cite{GrossmanPath}.
+In this section it is shown how a causal structure with vanishing \wsf curvature descends to a~Lie contact structures on $\cN$.
+The construction is analogous to Grossman's notion of $\beta$-integrable Segr\'e structures arising from torsion-free path geometries \cite{GrossmanPath} (see also \cite{Mettler}).

 Let $p\in \cC$ be a generic point, that is a point admitting an open neighborhood $U\subset \cC$ foliated by characteristic curves.
-As a result, the quotient map $\tau: U\ra \cN^{2n-1}$ defines the space of characteristic curves in $U$.
+As a result, the quotient map $\tau\colon U\ra \cN^{2n-1}$ defines the space of characteristic curves in $U$.

-Recall from Section \ref{sec:char-curv} that a characteristic vector field $\bfv$ spans the unique degenerate direction of $\omega^0$ and $\exd\omega^0,$ at every point i.e.,
+Recall from Section \ref{sec:char-curv} that a characteristic vector field $\bfv$ spans the unique degenerate direction of $\omega^0$ and $\exd\omega^0$, at every point, i.e.,